phereford/DPLibrary/README.md

 ## Configuration

-First step: Acquire an API KEY from dp.la.
+1. Acquire an API KEY from dp.la.
 To do this, simply run the following command from your terminal (replace YOUR_EMAIL with your email):